-Building a computer used to be a complicated process, where careful selection of delicate parts was a necessity, and when it finally booted, it was a triumphant experience.
+Building a computer used to be a complicated process, where careful selection of delicate parts was a necessity; when that collection of components finally booted up for the first time, it was a triumphant experience.

-Nowadays, it’s easier than ever, with clear standards of compatibility, obvious choices for performance and value, and an actual building process that’s straightforward and well documented.
-That being said, there are a lot of pitfalls and assumptions that experienced builders make that newcomers won’t know.
+Nowadays it’s easier than ever, with clear standards of compatibility, obvious choices for performance and value, and an actual building process that’s straightforward and well documented.
+That said, there are pitfalls to avoid and assumptions experienced builders make that newcomers won’t know.
 We’ve compiled this handy step-by-step guide that will take you from a pile of parts to a working computer in just a couple of hours.

 Have your parts?
 Good.
 Let’s get started.